casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/implementation.md

 :::

 ## Initializing the Contract
 Initializing the contract happens through the `call()` function inside the [contract file](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs).
-When you deploy the contract, you need to initialize it with a call() function and define `name`, `symbol`, `decimals`, and `total_supply`, which are the starting token supply.
+When you deploy the contract, you need to initialize it with a `call()` function and define `name`, `symbol`, `decimals`, and `total_supply`, which require to start the token supply.

-The code snippet is something like below for initializing the contract,
+The code snippet for initializing the contract should look like this:

 <img src={useBaseUrl("/image/tutorials/erc-20/erc20-call.png")} alt="call-function" width="800"/>